openshift/enhancements/enhancements/cloud-integration/azure/azure-workload-identity.md

 ### User Stories

 - As a cluster-creator, I want to create a self-managed OpenShift cluster on Azure that utilizes short-lived credentials for core operator authentication to Azure API services so that long-lived credentials do not live on the cluster.
-- As a cluster-administrator, I want to provision Managed Identities within Azure and use those for my own workload's authentication to Azure API services.
+- As a cluster-administrator, I want to provision Federated Managed Identities within Azure and use Federated Managed Identities for my own workload's authentication to Azure API services.

 ### Goals